A good head of hair is something that most of men would like to maintain as long as possible.

 Thick locks signify youthfulness and great health, whereas hair loss suggests an ageing body and mind.
 For those reasons, even if just on a subconscious level, an abundance of head hair is often considered attractive to any potential mates.

 Alas, despite their best efforts, for most men it can sometimes seem like they’re fighting a losing battle, and that nothing can stop the inevitable outcome of baldness.
+Is there a male pattern baldness cure?

 In this article we’ll take a look at the main reasons why we tend to lose our hair, and whether there’s anything we can do about it!

-What are the reasons behind hair loss?
+What are the general reasons behind hair loss in men?

 There are a number of different reasons why one might start to lose their hair, and they can vary depending on the symptoms and the situation.
 The causes can be loosely grouped into three main camps: